boschresearch/hierarchical_patent_classification_ecir2021/README.md

 }
 ```

+## Dataset
+Dataset can be found in the folder as data/uspto-release.

 ## Purpose of the project
 This software is a research prototype, solely developed for and published as part of the publication
 "A Multi-Task Approach to Neural Multi-Label Hierarchical Patent Classification using Transformers", ECIR 2021.
 It will